Geometrical aspects of entropy production in stochastic thermodynamics based on Wasserstein distance: Entropy production and -Wasserstein distance

 If $\sigma^{\rm rot} =0$, the entropy production is proportional to the action measured by the path length of the Wasserstein $L^2$ distance $\Sigma = 2 \mathcal{C}/(\mu T)$.
 Here, we consider the following Cauchy-Schwarz inequality

 which gives a lower bound on the action.
 In information geometry, this inequality has been considered~\cite{crooks2007measuring} as a trade-off relation between time $\tau$ and the action $\mathcal{C}$.
-By considering $\left(d \mL_t/ dt\right)^2$ as the Fisher information of time, several variants of thermodynamic speed limits can be derived from this inequality for the Markov jump process~\cite{ito2018stochastic1}, the Fokker-Planck equation~\cite{ito2020stochastic} and the rate equation~\cite{yoshimura2020information} in stochastic thermodynamics of information geometry.
+By considering $\left(d \mathcal{L}_t/ dt\right)^2$ as the Fisher information of time, several variants of thermodynamic speed limits can be derived from this inequality for the Markov jump process~\cite{ito2018stochastic1}, the Fokker-Planck equation~\cite{ito2020stochastic} and the rate equation~\cite{yoshimura2020information} in stochastic thermodynamics of information geometry.
 In the same way, we obtain a lower bound on the entropy production by considering the action measured by the $L^2$-Wasserstein distance (see also Fig.~\ref{fig2}),

+which is also a main result in this paper.
 Because this inequality implies a trade-off relation between time and the entropy production, this result can also be regarded as a generalization of thermodynamic speed limits.
 Since we use the Cauchy-Schwarz inequality, the equality can be achieved when the probability distribution moves with a constant velocity on the $L^2$-Wasserstein distance space, that is, when it satisfies the following equation

 for any $0 \leq t \leq \tau$.

 Using the fact that the $L^2$-Wasserstein distance satisfies the triangle inequality for probabilities $p$, $q$ and $r$~\cite{Villani2008Optiaml}

 we obtain the following inequality,